June 13, 2022

 Very small melanomas may not require treatment, and physicians may recommend watch and wait.
 Watch and wait refers to when physicians follow a patient with a slow-growing disorder without giving treatment until progression of the disease occurs.
 This allows some people to avoid undergoing therapies for many years.
 However, there is an increasing trend to treat even small melanomas earlier in many centers around the world.

-The two main therapeutic options are radiation therapy or surgery.
+Historically, the main therapeutic options have been radiation therapy or surgery.
 Procedures that use local radiation to destroy tissue and cancer cells (radiotherapy) such as brachytherapy are often used, especially for small- or medium-sized ocular melanomas.
 Radiation therapy produces damage to the tumor cells causing them to die and the tumor to slowly shrink in size.
 The most common method of treating the eye with radiation therapy is a process called brachytherapy, which may also be known as “plaque therapy,” endocurietherapy, or sealed source radiotherapy.
 During brachytherapy, radioactive material (implant) is placed on a small disk called a plaque.
 This disk is inserted into the eye socket next to or near the base of a tumor and secured to the outside of the eye.
 The disk is left in place for several days and then removed.
 Sometimes, external beam radiotherapy may be used with a specialized technique called proton beam radiation.
 This procedure uses a machine outside of the body that delivers laser beams to the eye to destroy cancer cells.
 There are different types of external beam radiotherapy.
 Both plaque brachytherapy and proton therapy are effective treatments for ocular melanoma.

 Other procedures that have been used to treat ocular melanoma include the use of an intense, focused light (e.g. laser therapy) to heat and destroy tissue and cancer cells (laser photocoagulation) or the use of a different type of laser to heat and destroy tissue and cancer cells (transpupillary thermotherapy).